EliahKagan/filter-experiment/README.md

 -rwxr-xr-x 1 ek ek    2 Jan  8 21:57 c*
 ```

 This is to say that, when a long running smudge filter (i.e. process smudge filter) is used in the checkout, the files it applies to do not have `+x` set.
-This makes no difference on `a`, which is not tracked as executable, nor `c`, which is tracked executable but does not have the attribute that causes the filter to apply.
+This makes no difference on `a`, which is not tracked as executable, nor `c`, which is tracked as executable but does not have the attribute that causes the filter to apply.
 But it prevents `b` from being set executable as intended.

 For full output of the `gix clone` experiment, see [`transcript-2-gix.txt`](transcript-2-gix.txt).

 ## Caveat

 If I understand correctly, the arrow filter, when run as a process filter, enables delays automatically unless told not to.
 However, it may be that the small number of files I was using were insufficient to actually produce any delays, or interesting ones.
+I am unsure how, if at all, that might affect this.
 Unfortunately, process filters, especially with delays, are not an aspect of Git behavior that I have much prior experience with.

 ## License

 [0BSD](LICENSE)

-## Notes
+## Other notes

 - The part of the script that may be most confusing is actually the `sed` command.
 This quotes a path for a shell, in a way that works even if the path starts out with single quotes characters in it, so that directories under e.g. `/Users/O'Shaughnessy` don't break.
-It is coneptually unrelated to the actual goal, but I was unable to avoid it by using relative paths, for the commented reason that `git` and `gix` interpret relative paths in this particular situation (of a new clone) as being relative to different locations, which would prevent a generically written test from working automatically with both of them.
+It is conceptually unrelated to the actual goal, but I was unable to avoid it by using relative paths, for the commented reason that `git` and `gix` interpret relative paths in this particular situation (of a new clone) as being relative to different locations, which would prevent a generically written test from working automatically with both of them.

 - If you're looking for the proof-of-concept code associated with [RUSTSEC-2025-0001](https://rustsec.org/advisories/RUSTSEC-2025-0001.html) then, as noted above, this is not what you're looking for.
 You'll most likely want to look it in the context of that advisory, which is likely to be sufficient.
 But if you also want it in a repository, with an associated `Cargo.toml` and `Cargo.lock` with an affected `gix-worktree-state` version, see the [`checkout-index`](https://github.com/EliahKagan/checkout-index) repository.